Mrt134/Experimental/1.0luminadocumentation/luminaconfig.rst

 Select "Desktop Icons and Plugins" to modify what appears on the current primary desktop.
 By default, the RSS Reader plugin will appear in the lower right corner.

-The following options are also available when you right-click an icon on the desktop, allowing you to customize the location and appearance of desktop icons:
+Many customization options are available after right-clicking an icon on the desktop:

 * **Start Moving Item:** Click the icon to lock it in place once you have moved it to the desired location.